cdfoundation/charter/CHARTER.md

 - b)  The voting members of the TOC consist of nine members as follows:

-  - i)  four representatives nominated by, and voted upon, by the technical oversight body (e.g., a technical steering committee) of each TOC Project (as defined herein)
+  - i)  four representatives nominated by, and voted upon, by the technical oversight body (e.g., a technical steering committee) of the TOC Projects (as defined herein).
+Each TOC Project may nominate a maximum of one project representative to run for these seats.

   - ii)  two representatives elected by the End User Members voting as a class; and

   - iii)  three representatives elected by the Governing Board (with nominees not having to be members of the Governing Board).
-The Governing Board may delegate responsibility for electing a representative (e.g., to the CDF Community Ambassadors)
+The Governing Board may delegate responsibility for electing one or more representatives (e.g., to the CDF Community Ambassadors)

 - c)  Voting members of the TOC will be elected or appointed, as applicable, to such positions for two-year terms, provided, however, that the TOC may employ a number of one-year terms in order to stagger appointments and elections to the TOC.
 The TOC may choose to implement term limits for individuals serving as members on the TOC.
 - d)  Meetings of the TOC are intended to be open for observation generally.
 The TOC may make changes to this policy as deemed necessary by the TOC.